GMV (company)

-GMV, founded in 1984, is a Spanish private capital business group with an international presence and more than 3000 employees (2022).
-In its early days, it focused on providing solutions for the space and defense sectors, being the contract for the European Space Operations Centre (ESOC) the beginning of its growth.
-Over the years it has diversified its operations and expanded into other fields becoming today’s technology group, which comprises 11 areas of specialization: Space, Aeronautics, Defense and Security, Intelligent Transportation Systems (ITS), Automotive, Cybersecurity, Healthcare, and Digital Public Services, Industry, Financial sector, and Services.
+GMV, founded in 1984, is a Spanish private capital business group with an international presence and more than 3500 workers.
+In its early days, it focused on the space and defense sectors, being the contract for the European Space Operations Centre (ESOC) the beginning of its growth.
+Over the years it has diversified its operations and expanded into other fields becoming today's technology group, which comprises 11 areas of specialization: Space, Aeronautics, Defense and Security, Intelligent Transportation Systems (ITS), Automotive, Cybersecurity, Healthcare, and Digital Public Services, Industry, Financial sector, and Services.